By Mehmet Kurtkaya, Published on November 6, 2018, Updated April 20, 2019

 Sumerians are the people who invented math, it would not be unreasonable to expect math/logic from their language.

 History can best be analyzed using archaeology, mythology, genetics study results together, and building linguistic comparisons on top of the information provided in these fields.
 Deep connections between languages can only be revealed through comprehensive analysis.
-For more see Turkish - Sumerian - English relationship at Water, Father, and Mother: Indo-European Languages derive from Turkish and Original Homeland of the Indo-Europeans
+For more see Turkish - Sumerian - English relationship at Water, Father, and Mother: Indo-European Languages derive from Turkish and Original Homeland of the Indo-Europeans and The common ancestor of Basque, Japanese, Indo-European and Sumerian is Ugur Turkish

 As Sumerian Turkish is the first language with written records, they had a limited vocabulary and some basic words like "Ur" have many meanings, such as "man", "he", "dog", "servant", "fish", "that" etc., hence context is important.
 It is important to establish the concept and the main meaning the sound represents!